datacamp/courses-introduction-to-python/scripts/chapter1_script.md

 So far, we've only worked with numerical values, such as height and weight.
 In Python, these numbers all have a specific type.
 You can check out the type of a value with the type() function.
 To see the type of our bmi value, simply write type and then bmi inside parentheses.
 You can see that it's a float, which is python's way of representing a real number, so a number which can have both an integer part and a fractional part.
 Python also has a type for integers: int, like this example.

 To do data science, you'll need more than ints and floats, though.
 Python features tons of other data types.
 The most common ones are strings and booleans.

 A string is Python's way to represent text.
 You can use both double and single quotes to build a string, as you can see from these examples.
 If you print the type of the last variable here, you see that it's str, short for string.

 The Boolean is a type that can either be True or False.
 You can think of it as 'Yes' and 'No' in everyday language.
 Booleans will be very useful in the future, to perform filtering operations on your data for example.

 There's something special about Python data types.
 Have a look at this line of code, that sums two integers, and then this line of code, that sums two strings.

 For the integers, the values were summed, while for the strings, the strings were pasted together.
 The plus operator behaved differently for different data types.
 This is a general principle: how the code behaves depends on the types you're working with.

 In the exercises that follow, you'll create your first variables and experiment with some of Python's data types.
 I'll see you in the next video to explain all about lists.

+Lets get you coding!